nrwl/nx-console/CONTRIBUTING.md

 After this, run `yarn start dev.up` to start the dev environment.
 The application will start the process listening on port 4200.

-You can also run the electron app by running `yarn start mac.start-electron` or `yarn start win.start-electron`.
+You can also run the electron app by running `yarn start mac.start-electron`, `yarn start win.start-electron` or `yarn start linux.start-electron`.

 ## Running Unit Tests